-- Kitchen 1540 in the luxurious L’Auberge Del Mar features an innovative menu highlighting Modern American cuisine in a lovely setting with alfresco cabana dining as well. hand-grown microgreens from the restaurant’s hydroponic garden are used in the meals and cocktails.
+- Kitchen 1540 in the luxurious L’Auberge Del Mar features an innovative menu highlighting Modern American cuisine in a lovely setting with alfresco cabana dining as well.
+Hand-grown microgreens from the restaurant’s hydroponic garden are used in the meals and cocktails.

-- Located in the San Diego Marriott Del Mar, Arterra features a new spin on classic dishes in a stylish and modern setting, such as lobster “mac ‘n cheese” and aged white cheddar burger.
+- Located in the San Diego Marriott Del Mar, Arterra features a new spin on classic dishes in a stylish and modern setting.

 - A favorite location due to its proximity to the ocean and spectacular view overlooking the Del Mar Fairgrounds, the Brigantine Del Mar specializes in fresh seafood.
 During Taco Tuesday, locals pack the house for fish, calamari, chicken, carne asada or carnitas tacos all day.

 - Overlooking the Pacific Ocean, the Del Mar Plaza offers an upscale shopping experience for those with impeccable taste for fashion and food.
 Enjoy fine dining or strolling through unique galleries.
 The plaza has an elegant atmosphere with its fountains, sculptures and palazzo-style terraces offering spectacular views of the Pacific.